With over 35 years legal practice in major firms, Bill has extensive experience in high value commercial property transactions and inbound investment.

-Bill is recognised as a Band 1 real estate lawyer in Chambers Asia Pacific 2018 and is recommended in Legal 500 Asia Pacific 2018.
+Bill is recognised as a Band 1 lawyer in Chambers Asia Pacific 2020.

 Bill has advised:

-- Fu Wah New Zealand on the acquisition of the long-term ground lease of the former Team New Zealand site for its seven-storey Park Hyatt hotel in the Wynyard Quarter in Auckland
+- Fu Wah New Zealand on the acquisition of the long-term ground lease of the former Team New Zealand site for, and the development of, its seven-storey Park Hyatt hotel in the Wynyard Quarter in Auckland

-- The Warehouse on the leasing, refurbishment, acquisition and sale of its major retail stores and distribution centres, and the development and sale of the Silverdale Shopping Centre
+- The Warehouse Group on the acquisition, development, leasing, refurbishment, and sale of its major retail stores and distribution centres over a period of more than 25 years, including the development and sale of the Silverdale Shopping Centre

 - McConnell Group on the acquisition, subdivision, development and sales of the Addison and Anselmi master planned residential developments